 After his unsuccessful challenge for the world title in 2010, his form declined such that by 1 October 2012, Topalov's rating was 2751, his lowest rating since July 2004 and his ranking to number 13 in the world, his lowest ranking since January 1995.
 However his return to form in September and October 2012 (see above) saw him return to the top 10, while his successful campaign in the Zug leg of the 2012-13 Grand Prix series saw him leap back to 4th in the world ratings.

-As of 1 October 2013, Topalov's rating was 2771, thereby remaining Bulgaria's #1 player by a significant margin and retaining his #10 world raking;
+As of 1 March 2014, Topalov's rating was 2785, thereby remaining Bulgaria's #1 player by a significant margin and remaining on #4 in the world raking;

 Topalov won the 2005 Chess Oscar.
 Although he now lives in Spain, Topalov still plays for Bulgaria and has enjoyed several athletic honors from his native country, including the Sportsman of the Year award for 2005.
 He is renowned for his aggressive style which is exemplified in his trademark and much-feared exchange sacrifice that he has employed with great effect at all levels of play.
 He and his partner have a daughter, Laura, who was born on 28 August 2013.